skip to main content

 Contrast sensitivity allows us to recognise shades of the same colour, like finding a black wallet in a black purse.
 This may progress to a blank or dark patch in the centre of your vision.
 Patients notice difficulties with driving, reading and detailed work.

 AMD can affect both eyes.
 One eye can develop AMD first which can lead to a delayed diagnosis, as the good eye compensates for the affected one.
 This means AMD patients may not notice the problem at first.
-AMD normally occurs in people over 60 years old but it may develop earlier than this.
+AMD normally occurs in people over 60 years old but may develop earlier than this.

 There are two main forms of AMD: